 At this stage, the immune system is very weakened.
 This allows opportunistic infections to invade the body.

-Doctors diagnose HIV in both men and women by testing a blood or saliva sample, although they could also test a urine sample.
+Doctors diagnose HIV by testing a blood or saliva sample, although they could also test a urine sample.
 This test looks for antibodies produced by the person to fight the virus.
 The test typically takes around 3 to 12 weeks to detect antibodies.

 Another test looks for HIV antigens, which are substances that the virus produces immediately after transmission.
 These antigens cause the immune system to activate.
 HIV produces the p24 antigen in the body even before antibodies develop.

-Usually, both the antibody and the antigen tests are done in labs, but there are also home tests that people can take.
+Usually, both the antibody and the antigen tests are performed in labs, but there are also home tests that people can take.

-Home tests may require a small sample of blood or saliva, and their results are quickly available.
+Home tests may require a small blood or saliva sample, and their results are quickly available.
 If the test is positive, it is essential to confirm the results with a doctor.
 If the test is negative, a person should repeat it after a few months to confirm the results.